-If you’re driving, you’ll need to find a spot and then take a shuttle to the course.
+If you’re driving, you’ll need to find a spot at one of the satellite lots and then take a shuttle to the course.
 Additional shuttle locations include: Carowinds, Ballantyne Corporate Park, SouthPark, All American Pub and Uptown.

 Here’s a full transportation breakdown.

-The tournament has updated its cellphone policy this year so that you can maximize your likes and make your friends jealous that you’re watching Tiger as they’re watching Netflix.
+The tournament has updated its cell phone policy last year so that you can maximize your likes and make your friends jealous that you’re watching Phil as they’re watching Netflix.